TOLOSAT/gravimetry-payload/doc/documentation.md

 by Martin Losch and Verena Seufer dates back to 2003
 Heavily relies on the textbooks" Heiskanen & Moritz (1967)", and "Torge (1991)".
-Will be refered to as "The Geoid Cook Book"
+Will be refered to as "The Geoid Cook Book" or "GCB".
 ```

 ## Some information for coders and nerds